MediaComem/comem-webdev/subjects/node/README.md

 Similar mechanisms are used in other frameworks and tools:

+* JavaScript running in the browser also runs on an event loop
 * [Event Machine][event-machine] (Ruby event-processing library)
 * [nginx][nginx] (web server written in C with an event-driven architecture)
 * [Twisted][twisted] (Python event-driven networking engine)